ePages-de/epages-devportal/_posts/2020/2020-01-16-what-working-with-a-distributed-team-taught-us-about-agile-team-collaboration.md

 ---

 One of our teams suddenly spread over four locations including onboarding two external developers.
 Before, it was a two location team, that met regularly for sprint change.
-In the beginning, one of our developers, who was already working remote for a longer time, gave me the following advice: Never try to make things work the way they had been working for a co-located team, but to figure out alternative ways.
+In the beginning, one of our developers, who was already working remote for a longer time, gave me the following advice: never try to make things work the way they had been working for a co-located team, but to figure out alternative ways.
 In that very moment, I felt overwhelmed by this new situation.
-Remote collaboration felt like a huge constraint: You can’t do group work or ice breakers in which the team has to move around.
+Remote collaboration felt like a huge constraint: you can’t do group work or ice breakers in which the team has to move around.
 You can’t even go for lunch with your team or meet at the water dispenser for a casual chat.

 ## Start by questioning every practice you have whether it is suitable for remote purposes

 His advice resonated with me and I started to see this a challenge and started looking for new ways of cooperation.
 The first thing I wanted to change was the retrospective.
 Before, we had each team sitting in a conference room in their location and connect remotely via hangouts, or the team members from our location within Germany traveled to our office.
 However, now I had to deal with 3-4 conference rooms and/or remote team members at once.
 It seemed impossible to discuss in the way we had before and to summarize results on a Google document.
 I had the impression that remote members couldn’t equally participate in ongoing important discussions in the conference room where I and the majority of the team was present.
 After researching some remote Retrospective tools, we decided to use [Retrium](https://www.retrium.com){:target="_blank"}.